Mountain View, California, USA

 Photo: Benny Chan, Fotoworks

-A sustainable energy-conserving environment was a high priority, and most building materials used were either cradle-to-cradle products, or contained high recycled content.
-Doors culled from previous build outs were used on the two story tower elements as windows, and open workstations were recycled product.
-To solve the need for a large number of perimeter workrooms, CWA developed a glass enclosed 3-person workroom with absorbent tent ceilings to soften sound transmission.
-This ‘Glass Tent’ office system not only satisfied privacy needs for concentrated work and retained access to light and views, it also provided a solution for rapid construction, accommodating Google’s immense expansion curve.
+A sustainable energy-conserving environment was a high priority, and most building materials used were either cradle-to-cradle products or contained high recycled content.
+Doors culled from previous build-outs were used on the two-story tower elements as windows, and open workstations were recycled product.
+To solve the need for a large number of perimeter workrooms, the Design Team developed a glass-enclosed 3-person workroom with absorbent tent ceilings to soften sound transmission.
+This ‘Glass Tent’ office system not only satisfied privacy needs for concentrated work and retained access to light and views, but it also provided a solution for rapid construction, accommodating Google’s immense expansion curve.
 The project won several design awards, including a national AIA Honor Award.